alecjacobson/shadertoy-sdf-extraction/README.md

 functionality for other shaders.
 It's also purposefully not handling lighting/textures.

-The shadertoy examples linked above are copyrighted by Inigo Quilez.
-As per instruction, their contents are not included here.
+The shadertoy examples linked above are copyrighted by Inigo Quilez, Inigo Quilez, and Xor.
+As per instruction, Inigo Quilez's shader contents are not included here.